How to Onboard an Unfamiliar Codebase Using AI

 - Ask what could go wrong at each point in the chain

-6. Decode Naming Conventions and Patterns
+Decode Naming Conventions and Internal Vocabulary

 Every codebase has an internal vocabulary that is invisible to outsiders.
 Folders called handlers, resolvers, presenters, or facades mean different things in different projects.
 Abbreviations like txn, ctx, svc, or repo are used consistently within a team but never explained anywhere.
-Design patterns get applied differently across codebases.

 Keep a running note of the terms and patterns you decode as you go.
 This personal glossary makes the second week significantly easier than the first.
+An AI Chat tool for asking quick convention and pattern questions without breaking your workflow handles these targeted lookups without switching tools.

-7. Locate Important Business Logic
+Locate Where the Business Logic Lives

 Business logic rarely lives where you expect it to.
 What started as a validation in the controller migrates over time to a service, then to a utility, and then gets split across both.
 Finding where the critical rules, calculations, and workflows actually live is one of the most important things to do early.